jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ```

-Before you hit 'run', you will need to make some changes to this code.
+Before you preview your changes, you will need to make some changes to this code.

 In your Mapbox account, navigate to your **Owner-Renter-Pops** tileset menu.